Frequently asked questions

 Dr. Jennings can help patients of just about any age.
 In fact, about one in every four orthodontic patients at Jennings Orthodontics is over age 18.

-Thanks to today’s smaller, less visible and more comfortable orthodontic appliances, including metal braces, ceramic braces, and Invisalign, adults in Louisville and Mt.
+Thanks to today’s smaller, less visible and more comfortable orthodontic appliances, including metal braces, clear ceramic braces, and clear aligners, like the popular Invisalign® system, adults in Louisville and Mt.
 Washington find treatment appealing.

 The cost of orthodontic treatment at Jennings Orthodontics depends on many factors, including the severity of the problem, how complicated the problem is, and how long treatment lasts.